UTOPIA BEACH RESTAURANT

 WHEN TO GO:

 Utopia is open from May to October.
 My favourite time to go is late lunch as the sun disappears early behind the cliffs.
-Afternoons tend to be more vibrant than dinner.
-But if you’re after a peaceful, romantic and beautifully lit dinner this is your spot.
+Lunch tends to be more vibrant than dinner.
+But if you’re after a peaceful, romantic candlelight dinner this is your spot.

 At weekends it can be difficult to get a table, especially for lunch.
-There is no telephone line to reserve, so either get there early before 2pm or later in the afternoon.
+There is no phone number to reserve, so either get there early before 2pm or later in the afternoon.

 And if like me you cannot get enough of of freshly grilled sardines (all that Omega-3 goodness!) come on Fridays, when Utopia serves All-You-Can-Eat sardines for 15 €.